lara-martin/lab/index.markdown

 # About the LARA Lab
-In this lab, we look at using and improving language tools to make better, human-centered artifical intelligence (AI).
+In this lab, we look at using and improving language tools to make better, human-centered artificial intelligence (AI).
 We are currently working on reinforcement learning agents for playing <i>Dungeons &amp; Dragons</i>, customizable speech synthesis, and emotional text generation for accessibility.

 #### Location